 The Ruth B. Noller Research Grant fosters and supports emerging, paradigm-shifting research with high potential for impact in the field of creativity, creative education studies, and/or creative thinking by recognizing an individual team engaged in such research.

 Noller was widely known for cultivating the scientific understanding for creative thinking.
 Noller is most famous for developing the creativity formula ƒa (KIE) – the interaction between Knowledge, Imagination, and Evaluation generates Creativity.
 Noller’s groundbreaking work served as the stimulus for future research in creativity.

-We are now accepting applications for the 2017 Ruth B. Noller Creativity Research Grant.
+We are no longer accepting applications for the 2017 Ruth B. Noller Creativity Research Grant.
 The successful applicant will receive a $2,000 cash award, a framed citation from CEF, free registration to CPSI 2017 and a travel allowance of $400 to defer costs to attend CPSI 2017 in Buffalo, New York.

 Eligibility for Consideration:

 ▪ Candidates must have a minimum of bachelor degree level of academic work, with a demonstrated capacity for conducting research.

 ▪ Candidates must be currently working on, or soon to commence, a research project that aligns with the purpose of this grant.

 ▪ Candidates must be willing and able to disseminate their findings through recognized peer review journals, such as, but not limited to, the Journal of Creative Behavior.